On Burnside Theory for groupoids: Introduction

-From a categorical point of view, the Burnside ring can be constructed, with the help of the Grothendieck functor, from any skeletally small category with initial object and finite co-products, which possesses a monoidal structure compatible with this co-product (known as \emph{Laplaza categories}, see the Appendices).
-The special case is when this category is a certain category of representations over a specific object: a group, a groupoid, a 2-group, a 2-groupoid, etc. In this case one is tempted to use this ring in order to decipher part of the structure of the handled object.
-This depends, of course, heavily on the choice of the category of representations and on the chosen ``equivalence relation'' between its objects\footnote{Precisely, one could use a kind of weak equivalences - if there is any relation of this type compatible with the tensor product - instead of isomorphisms between objects.}.
+From a categorical point of view, the Burnside ring can be constructed, with the help of the Grothendieck functor, from any skeletally small category with initial object and finite co-products, which possesses a symmetric monoidal structure compatible with this co-product (known as \emph{Laplaza categories}, see the Appendices).
+Undoubtedly, two such categories, that are connected by a convenient symmetric monoidal equivalence, they have, up to a possibly non canonical isomorphism, the same Burnside ring.
+A special case is when the starting monoidal category is a certain category of representations over a specific object: a group, a groupoid, a 2-group, a 2-groupoid, etc. In this case one is tempted to use this ring in order to decipher part of the structure of the handled object (for instance, it was proved in \cite{DressSolvGrps} that a group is solvable if and only if its Burnside ring is connected).
+Namely, this was perhaps the origin and the motivation behind the classical Burnside theory for (abstract) groups described above.